WDI-SEA/react-development-course-materials/02-React State/02-react-state-lecture.md

 - This has implications for performance.

-- We do not re-render the entire App like we have been doing so far.
+- We do not re-render the entire application like we have been doing so far.

 - This is one of React's core advantages.